eleonne/synology-tagger/README.md

 # Synology Tagger

 Simple tool to improove the Synology Photos search.
 The idea is to use Machine Learning to classify the pictures and save the classification as tags in the pictures.
-The Synology Photos already knows how to search for the tags, so if the ML model classifies a picture as {dog, plant vase, orange}, you should be able to search for these terms.<br/>
+The Synology Photos already knows how to search for the tags, so if the ML model classifies a picture as `{dog, plant vase, orange}`, you should be able to search for these terms.<br/>
 The list of tags are saved in the `general_tag` table and the N <--> N in `many_unit_has_many_general_tag`.<br/>

 ## Installation